joakim/kay/README.md

 print (negate (double 10))  -- desugared
 ```

-The two styles can be combined as shown earlier (the into operators have precedence):
+The two styles can be combined as shown earlier (the compose operators have precedence):

 ```lua
 10 double | negate » print  -- sugar